CVSAISREENIVASREDDY/Linux_device_driver_evaluator/docs/file_functionality.md

-File Functionality
+# File Functionality

-score.py: This is the main script that orchestrates the entire evaluation process.
-It contains the total_evaluator class, which:
+* **`score.py`**: This is the main script that orchestrates the entire evaluation process.
+It contains the `total_evaluator` class, which:
-    Takes a prompt as input.
+    * Takes a prompt as input.
-    Calls the GeminiModel to generate code.
+    * Calls the `GeminiModel` to generate code.
-    Invokes the various evaluators (compilation, security, code quality) on the generated code.
+    * Invokes the various evaluators (compilation, security, code quality) on the generated code.
-    Aggregates and returns the final evaluation results.
+    * Aggregates and returns the final evaluation results.

-llm/model.py: This file handles the interaction with the generative AI models.
-The GeminiModel class is responsible for:
+* **`llm/model.py`**: This file handles the interaction with the generative AI models.
+The `GeminiModel` class is responsible for:
-    Configuring the genai library with an API key.
+    * Configuring the `genai` library with an API key.
-    Generating C code for a given prompt using different Gemini models.
+    * Generating C code for a given prompt using different Gemini models.
-    Handling errors during code generation.
+    * Handling errors during code generation.

-evaluators/compilation.py: This module is responsible for compiling the generated C code as a Linux kernel module.
-The KernelModuleCompiler class:
+* **`evaluators/compilation.py`**: This module is responsible for compiling the generated C code as a Linux kernel module.
+The `KernelModuleCompiler` class:
-    Creates a temporary directory with a Makefile to build the driver.
+    * Creates a temporary directory with a Makefile to build the driver.
-    Executes the make command to compile the code.
+    * Executes the `make` command to compile the code.
-    Parses the compiler output to count errors and warnings, and determines the success of the compilation.
+    * Parses the compiler output to count errors and warnings, and determines the success of the compilation.

-evaluators/code_quality.py: This module evaluates the quality of the generated code.
+* **`evaluators/code_quality.py`**: This module evaluates the quality of the generated code.
 It contains two main classes:
-    EnhancedClangAnalyzer: Uses clang-tidy to perform a detailed static analysis of the code, checking for issues related to style, maintainability, performance, and security.
+    * **`EnhancedClangAnalyzer`**: Uses `clang-tidy` to perform a detailed static analysis of the code, checking for issues related to style, maintainability, performance, and security.
-    HybridCodeQualityAnalyzer: Combines the results from clang-tidy with custom regex-based analysis to provide scores for style compliance, documentation, and maintainability.
+    * **`HybridCodeQualityAnalyzer`**: Combines the results from `clang-tidy` with custom regex-based analysis to provide scores for style compliance, documentation, and maintainability.

-evaluators/security.py: This module scans the code for security vulnerabilities.
-The KernelVulnerabilityScanner class:
+* **`evaluators/security.py`**: This module scans the code for security vulnerabilities.
+The `KernelVulnerabilityScanner` class:
-    Contains a set of predefined patterns for common kernel vulnerabilities, such as unchecked user copies, null pointer dereferences, and format string bugs.
+    * Contains a set of predefined patterns for common kernel vulnerabilities, such as unchecked user copies, null pointer dereferences, and format string bugs.
-    Analyzes the code against these patterns to identify potential security issues.
+    * Analyzes the code against these patterns to identify potential security issues.
-    Calculates security scores for memory safety, concurrency, and API misuse.
+    * Calculates security scores for memory safety, concurrency, and API misuse.

-evaluators/functionality.py: This module performs a static analysis to evaluate the functionality of the driver.
-The AdvancedStaticAnalyzer class checks for:
+* **`evaluators/functionality.py`**: This module performs a static analysis to evaluate the functionality of the driver.
+The `AdvancedStaticAnalyzer` class checks for:
-    Implementation of basic file operations (.open, .read, .write, etc.).
+    * Implementation of basic file operations (`.open`, `.read`, `.write`, etc.).
-    Proper error handling, including checking return values of fallible functions.
+    * Proper error handling, including checking return values of fallible functions.
-    Handling of edge cases.
+    * Handling of edge cases.

-evaluators/prompt_complexity.py: This simple module contains a function to calculate a complexity score for the input prompt based on the presence of technical terms, specific requirements, and constraints.
+* **`evaluators/prompt_complexity.py`**: This simple module contains a function to calculate a complexity score for the input prompt based on the presence of technical terms, specific requirements, and constraints.